nivb52/apollo-client-notes/README.md

 # Synchronise your client and server state in React using Apollo Client

+## Running the project

+There are 2 folders: `./client` and `./server`.
+We will mainly work in the client, but we need the server to act as a GraphQL backend.

+1. `cd server && npm install`
+2. `cd client && npm install`
+3. In two terminals, run `npm start` in the client and then the server folder (you can also run `npm start` in the root, which will start both)

 ## The example app

-In this course, we'll be building a collaborative note-taking application.
+Collaborative note-taking application.
 Users will be able to either make quick edits to a running list of notes or explore specific notes in more detail, getting access to more specialised text editing functions.

 ![App Screenshot](app_screenshot.png)

-Towards the end of the course we'll be adding a "collaborative" layer to the app, where we'll subscribe (via websocket) to updates from other users and integrate those into our notes.

 We'll be looking at how Apollo helps us to: